The

 of February 1932 and shows a 250 tonne crane at Bordeaux.
 Below

-right is a beautiful illustration taken from the April 1936 Meccano
+left is a beautiful illustration taken from the April 1936 Meccano

 Magazine showing the "Mammoth" a Dutch built Crane at Liverpool docks.